MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/09/devtools-105.md

 Previously in Microsoft Edge, selecting **Edit and resend** for a network request from the Network tool may not have reliably opened the **Network Console** tool and pre-populated it with the values from the request.

-In Microsoft Edge 105, this issue has been fixed.  **Edit and resend** now pre-populates the **Network Console** tool with the values for the network request that you're looking to resend.
+In Microsoft Edge 105, this issue has been fixed.
+(This issue will also be fixed in [Focus Mode](../../../experimental-features/focus-mode.md) in a future release.)  **Edit and resend** now pre-populates the **Network Console** tool with the values for the network request that you're looking to resend.
 You can continue to modify these values before sending the request from the **Network Console** tool.
 Thank you for sending us your feedback about this issue!

 Right-click the network request that you want to change and resend, and then select **Edit and Resend**: